 Although disease-ridden mosquitoes have plagued tropical regions throughout history, they are increasingly showing up in the United States.
-No longer just an annoyance, mosquitoes can transmit these potentially fatal diseases with a single bite.
+No longer just an annoyance, mosquitoes can transmit some potentially fatal diseases with a single bite.

-Why Not Just Use Deet?
+Why Not Just Use DEET?

-It’s quite common for the average person to just run to the store and grab a can of insect repellent containing DEET to help protect them from mosquito bites.
+It’s quite common for the average person to run to the store and grab a can of insect repellent containing DEET to help protect them from mosquito bites.